MEET THE TEAM

 Annelinde Junte (she/her)

 Hi!
-I am a third year Cultural Anthropology and Development Sociology Student at Utrecht University.
-I am currently taking a lot of non-Anthropology courses, and this made me realize that I love anthropology.
+I am a fourth year Cultural Anthropology and Development Sociology Student at Utrecht University.
+I have followed a lot of non-Anthropology courses, and this made me realize that I love anthropology.
 Through SCAJ, I can be more involved with anthropology students and read more anthropology papers.
 I think SCAJ is a beautiful platform for students to make their papers be more appreciated.
 As students, we can write beautiful and very important papers that should not only be read by teachers.
 SCAJ ensures that our work can be read by the world.

 My personal interest with anthropology is mainly focused on conflict, power, and politics.
 However, anthropology can make almost anything interesting.